David-OConnor/pyflow/README.md

 # Py Packages

-This tool attempts to implement
+This tool implements
 [PEP 582 -- Python local packages directory](https://www.python.org/dev/peps/pep-0582/).
-It abstracts over commands used for creating activating, modifying, and using virtual environments.
+It manages dependencies, keeping them isolated in the project directory, and runs python in an environment which uses this directory.
 Per PEP 582, dependencies are stored in the project directory → `__pypackages__` → `3.7`(etc) → `lib`.
-The virtual environment is created in the same diretory as `lib`.
+A virtual environment is created in the same diretory as `lib`, and is used transparently.

 This is a new project undergoing active development: expect breaking changes in the near future.